lsst-sitcom/sitcomtn-037/index.rst

 FAFF-REQ-0053
 ^^^^^^^^^^^^^
-**Specification:** Rapid analysis shall produce data products that are not critical to operations/commissioning.
+**Specification:** Rapid Analysis shall produce data products that are not required to continue data taking during commissioning nor operations.

-**Rationale:** The telescope need not stop observing if the rapid analysis fails, however, it is expected that functionality may be reduced and/or the planned observations/activities may change.
+**Rationale:** The telescope need not stop observing if the Rapid Analysis fails.
+However, it is expected that functionality may be reduced and/or the planned observations/activities may change.

 FAFF-REQ-0057
 ^^^^^^^^^^^^^
-**Specification:** Rapid analysis data processing (and storage) shall only be run once.
+**Specification:** Rapid Analysis data processing (and storage) shall only be run once.

 **Rationale:** This is a one-off on-the-fly analysis.
 Data products, even if incorrect, will remain as such.
 This is intentional to keep a record of what was available to the user (and/or scheduler) at a later time.
-Because rapid analysis is not re-run, no versioning or relationships to other calculated results in the future need to be supported.
+Because Rapid Analysis is not re-run, no versioning or relationships to other calculated results in the future need to be supported.

 FAFF-REQ-0058
 ^^^^^^^^^^^^^
 **Specification:** Observers shall be able to run instances of SFP manually to support commissioning.

-**Rationale:** If rapid analysis fails, then users will need the capability to re-run the analyses.
+**Rationale:** If Rapid Analysis fails, then users will need the capability to re-run the analyses.
 This is expected to be done either at the USDF or on the commissioning cluster.
-The results are not to go into the rapid analysis (or any other shared) database.
+The results are not to go into the Rapid Analysis (or any other shared) database.
 It is expected that this is essentially a single line of code, but will require training.